sarthakp1/To-Do-List/README.md

 - Delete Tasks: Remove tasks from the list with a delete button.

 Future Enhancements
--Add a "due date" feature for tasks.
+- Add a "due date" feature for tasks.
--Introduce categories or labels for better organization.
+- Introduce categories or labels for better organization.
--Enable task prioritization.
+- Enable task prioritization.
--Add a search or filter option to find tasks quickly.
+- Add a search or filter option to find tasks quickly.